Lovastatin / niacin Side Effects

 Applies to lovastatin / niacin: oral tablet, oral tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking lovastatin / niacin:More common
+You should check with your doctor immediately if any of these side effects occur when taking lovastatin / niacin:More common

 - Cough or hoarseness